-- Master of Arts in Christian Apologetics (M.A.C.A.) - Master of Arts in Polemics & Apologetics to Islam (M.A.P.I.) - Master of Divinity in Apologetics (M.Div.) - Doctor of Ministry in Apologetics (D.Min.)
+- Master of Arts in Christian Apologetics (M.A.C.A.) - Master of Arts in Philosophy & Apologetics (M.A.P.A.) - Master of Arts in Polemics & Apologetics to Islam (M.A.P.I.) - Master of Divinity in Apologetics (M.Div.) - Doctor of Ministry in Apologetics (D.Min.) - Doctor of Philosophy in Philosophy of Religion (Ph.D.)